8ctavio/vergil/apps/docs/src/composables/useModel.md

     const model = useModel(v, { extendRef: true })
     console.log(v === model.ref) // true
     ```
+    - `validator`: Function to peform model-value validation and collect encountered validation errors (see [Validation and error handling](#validation-and-error-handling)).
     - `includeExposed`/`includeElements`: Whether to include the `exposed`/`elements` object into the model.
 Defaults to `true`.

     ```js